-For Grid Support to function, Grid Support must be enabled on the Setup menu and the battery voltage must be above the Grid Supp Volts setting.
+For grid support to function Grid Support must be enabled on the Setup menu and the battery voltage must be above the Grid Supp Volts setting.
+To export energy to the utility grid (AC1) Conext XW+ sell mode must be enabled.